Christos Vasilopoulos (footballer): Club career

-Vasilopoulos started his career at Panachaiki, where he distinguished himself, which resulted in his transfer to AEK Athens in the summer of 1986.
-He managed to establish himself at the club mainly as a right back, but he was used as a left back, while Dušan Bajević also used him as a sweeper to play one-on-one against the opposition attackers.
-He was a combative, fast and quite effective defender, who was turned to be a key player for AEK.
+Vasilopoulos started his career at Panachaiki, where he distinguished himself in the domestic market.
+On 27 June 1986 he was transferred to AEK Athens for a fee of 8 million drachmas.

+He managed to establish himself at the club mainly as a right back, while he was also used as a left back.
+Furthermore Dušan Bajević also used him as a sweeper to play one-on-one against an opposition attacker.
+He was a combative, fast and effective defender, who was turned to be a key player for AEK.
 With the "yellow-blacks", he won 3 championships, a Greek Super Cup in 1989 and the Greek League Cup in 1990, while he was also the captain of the team for the 1992–93 season.
-His career at AEK ended relatively ingloriously when on 7 March 1993, a harsh tackle by Stoica in the away match against AEL casing him a fractured shoulder blade that never allowed him to return in action despite repetitive attempts.
-After leaving AEK in summer 1993, he played for a year and a half at Kalamata and then for another a year and a half at Proodeftiki, where he hung up his football boots in 1996.
+His career at AEK ended relatively ingloriously when on 7 March 1993, a harsh tackle by Stoica in the away match against AEL caused him a fractured shoulder blade.
+He never managed to return in action despite his repetitive attempts.

+In the summer 1993 he left AEK and on 15 July he signed for Kalamata alosngside his teammates Pavlos Papaioannou and Lampros Georgiadis.
+He spent a year and a half with the club and then moved to Proodeftiki for another a year and a half, where he hung up his football boots in 1996.